 From a commencement address at Spelman College in 1960, another great quote for young people starting out in the world on their own.
 Always keep moving forward!

-From Strength to Love, this quote goes back to one of his central themes, that everything starts and ends with love.
+this quote goes back to one of his central themes, that everything starts and ends with love.
+Strength to Love,

 A central theme of King's, this quote from "Letter from a Birmingham Jail" grasps the understanding that time is always of the essence.